MasterStiller/PSLegendaryEdition/README.md

 It is being used as the base system of the project PSMame Plus Metal Slug Forever Special Edition version 0.215 [HBMAME].

 Clarification this does not replace the version of HBMAME I recommend that you continue using it, since my project is incomplete, why?
-I only focus on updating all the hack roms that have been published in the year 2020 - 2023, it would become an unofficial expansion of the HBMAME emulator.
+I only focus on updating all the hack roms that have been published in the year 2020 - 2023.

 What has been optimized in this version?